oc2k/Pic18a/README.md

 >

 #### new tasks
-- new task v: update c018i startup code instead of c018oc2k </br>
+- new task v: to remove like ETHPIC32*.* pic32 library and relevant library files </br>

+     *
+	 * change output hex filename: Pic18a1(f67j60)master__180923a.hex
+	 * startup file change back to c018i.c and c018i.o
+	 * Fixed DATE: change to 23 Sep 2018
+	 *

 ---------------
 ## processing task Plan
-- task: 180923a1, back to master and planning </br>
+- task 180923a2: update c018i startup code instead of c018oc2k </br>
 ---------------
 #### closed task record
+- 180923a1, back to master and planning </br>
 - - back to master </br>
 - - ... </br>